Graduate Diploma in Legal Practice

 GDLP students complete a placement handbook to ensure that they complete real legal tasks and "hit the ground running" on day one of practice as an admitted lawyer.

-When you have successfully passed the GDLP, you can apply for direct admission to practise as a barrister and solicitor in South Australia.
-Once admitted in South Australia you can apply for mutual recognition from the admitting authority of the Australian state that you wish to practise in.
+GDLP graduates can apply for direct admission to practise as a barrister and solicitor in South Australia.
+Once admitted in South Australia, they can also apply for mutual recognition from the admitting authorities of any other Australian state or territory they wish to practise in.

-Graduate Diploma of Legal Practice students are required to complete the following:
+Graduate Diploma of Legal Practice (GDLP) students are required to complete the following:

-- Five hours minimum of Continuing Professional Development (CPD); and
+- Five hours minimum of continuing professional development

 Academic Program Rules